 Confused?
 Here’s how your insurance provider looks at it.

-If a storm or falling tree limb damage your roof, for instance, your insurance will cover the costs to repair the roof.
-If rain manages to work its way into your home before the repair is completed, your insurance will also take care of the water-related damage.
+If a storm or falling tree limb damages your roof, your insurance will cover the costs to repair the roof.
+If rainwater manages to seep its way into your home before the repairs are completed, your insurance will also take care of the water-related damage.

-There are many things you can do to help protect your home from flooding.
-Not building in areas susceptible to flooding in the first place is one of the best ways to avoid floods, but with rising water levels, we now need to think about “climate-proofing” our homes.
+There are many things you can do to keep your home from flooding.
+One of the most obvious is to avoid building in flood-prone areas in the first place.
+But with rising water levels, we now need to think about “climate-proofing” our homes.

 - Install a backwater valve.
 If you don’t already have one, consider installing a backflow valve in your sewer line.
 That will prevent waste from coming into your home through your basement floor drain.

-Depending on how much work is required for your home, the cost to install a backflow valve could be several thousand dollars, but when you consider the average cost to repair a flooded basement is about $43,000, this is money well spent.
+Depending on how much work is required, the cost to install a backflow valve could run you several thousand dollars.
+But when you consider that the average cost to repair a flooded basement is about $43,000, this is money well spent.

-Before obtaining the insurance, it’s best to shop around to find the coverage you need at the lowest price, by comparing rates and policies from multiple insurance providers.
+Before obtaining insurance, it’s best to shop around to find the coverage you need at the lowest price, by comparing rates and policies from multiple insurance providers.